-The probe's name is "Al-Amal" — Arabic for "hope" — and as such, the name is pretty self-explanatory.
+The probe's name is Al-Amal — Arabic for "hope" — and, as such, the name is pretty self-explanatory.

 "Arab civilization once played a great role in contributing to human knowledge and will play that role again," Vice President Mohammed bin Rashid said.
-"The Hope Probe embodies the culture of possibilities deeply rooted in the UAE's approach, philosophy, and journey of accelerating development."
+"The Hope probe embodies the culture of possibilities deeply rooted in the UAE's approach, philosophy and journey of accelerating development."

-A first for the UAE
+First for UAE

 Hope is the UAE's first interplanetary mission.
 The operation aims to provide the global scientific community with novel data.
 The probe will fly around Mars in a way that's never been done before.